Displacement-Tracking-Matrix/dtmapi/README.md

 ![License](https://img.shields.io/github/license/Displacement-tracking-Matrix/dtmapi)

 ## About
-`dtmapi` is a Python package developed by Displacement Tracking Matrix (DTM).
+`dtmapi` is a Python package developed by [Displacement Tracking Matrix (DTM)](https://dtm.iom.int/).
 This package allows the humanitarian community, academia, media, government, and non-governmental organizations to utilize the data collected by DTM.
 It provides non-sensitive Internally Displaced Person (IDP) figures, aggregated at the country, Admin 1 (states, provinces, or equivalent), and Admin 2 (smaller subnational administrative areas) levels.
+Country Name and Operation can be found in this [data coverage](https://dtm.iom.int/data-and-analysis/dtm-api/data-coverage) matrix.

 ## Installation
 `dtmapi` can be installed by using pip: